andridov/slang/doc/index.md

 # slang Documentation

-This project is mostly about watching movies (currently only mkv supported) with subtitles in two languages and creating Anki flash cards.
+This project is mostly about watching movies with subtitles in two languages and creating Anki flash cards.